26 December, 2005

 Paraphrasing

-Now, maybe both are much used sayings, but they did strike me as being very astute.
-I especially like the second one in respect to heaven and hell on earth.
+Now, maybe both are much-used sayings, but they struck me as astute.
+I especially like the second one with respect to heaven and hell on earth.
 Where would I be without my wonderful, eclectic, crazy collection of family and friends?

 11 December, 2005